-In a nutshell 'No' in respect of the Statusory process (as long as it is followed correctly) and 'Yes' in respect of an Informal request.
-Accordingly, the Status route is more preferable as the Freeholder can not back out.
+In a nutshell 'No' in respect of the Statutory process (as long as it is followed correctly) and 'Yes' in respect of an Informal request.
+Accordingly, the Statutory route is more preferable as the Freeholder can not back out.

 When is the right time to extend the lease?